Ice MC: Since 2002

 At the end of 2002, he decided to return to Italy and to contact Roberto Zanetti again.
 Together they started writing some new material and, at the beginning of 2004, they began recording a new album, Cold Skool.

 In 2012 a new single "Out Tonight" featuring Giulia Gal was released and in 2013 the new remixes by Enfortro & Dirty Disciples were released.

 In 2017, the single featuring Nico Heinz and Max Kuhn including an official video were released.

+In February 2024, he was selected alongside DJ Jad, Wlady and Corona to compete in the final of Una voce per San Marino 2024, the Sammarinese national selection for the Eurovision Song Contest 2024.